liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 ### Checking the data collection status

 Once data collection is enabled, the reports can be generated after 24 hours.
 To check whether reports can be generated, use the PowerShell command **Get-SPOAuditDataCollectionStatusForActivityInsights**.
-This will return the current data collection status which can be "NotInitiated","InProgress", "Paused".
+The command returns the current data collection status which can be "NotInitiated","InProgress", "Paused".
 Reports can be generated when the status is "InProgress".

 ```powershell
 Get-SPOAuditDataCollectionStatusForActivityInsights -ReportEntity SharingLinks_Anyone